How to Repair RAID After BIOS Update?

 Enable RAID in BIOS

-• As soon as hit the power button to start the computer keep tapping F2 button(might differ from manufacturer to manufacturer)
+• As soon as hit the power button to start the computer keep tapping the F2 button(might differ from manufacturer to manufacturer)

 • In the Configure SATA options make RAID as default to enable

-How to Recover RAID
+How to Recover RAID after Upgrading BIOS?

 Select Hard Drive Recovery option